Corporate Incentive Travel: What’s wrong with this picture?

 I have often wondered what is the point in blowing ones budget to fly executives and sales professionals halfway across the world and give them little or no exposure to the local people, culture, history, or business practices.
 The company could have created the same experience, at a fraction of a cost, by staying at a lakeside or beach resort close to home.
 In fact, in these tough economic times if that is all a company wants to achieve with a sales incentive trip, staying closer to home may be the best option.
 You’ll help boost the local economy and give shareholders and company owners a higher return on investment with the money you save.

-Sales Incentive Trips: A Better Way
+Corporate Incentive Travel: A Better Way

 If you really want to get more mileage out of foreign incentive trip consider these possibilities.
 A trip to a foreign destination is an ideal opportunity to expose your team to the global marketplace and broaden their horizons.
 With effective planning and a few adjustments, you’ll help your team and organization to: